 The best time for webinars to be announced is two weeks before the official date or even earlier.
 The greater the promotional cycle, the better the results.
 Webinar effectiveness statistics show that 47% of attendees register at least eight days before the webinar date, while about a quarter (24%) sign up more than two weeks earlier.

 What makes webinars amazing is that you can connect to people from coast to coast and even participants from across the globe.
 Setting the best time to host a webinar, however, can be tricky, especially if you have participants from different time zones.
-Afternoon is considered to be the prime time to accommodate viewers from various time zones, webinar stats show.
+Afternoons are considered to be the prime time to accommodate viewers from various time zones, webinar stats show.

 While the general belief points to an hour as the optimal duration, some reports suggest that the longer the webinar, the bigger the crowd.
 In essence, 90-minute webinars are more suitable for sharing presentations with attendees who wish to broaden their knowledge.
 15 to 20-minute webinars meanwhile have proven successful for start-ups aiming to integrate them on a more frequent basis.